Azure-Samples/modern-data-warehouse-dataops/archive/single_tech_samples/synapse_integration_testing/README.md

    - Open the project folder in VS Code.
    - Rename the file `.envtemplate` under ".devcontainer" folder to `devcontainer.env` and update the values as mentioned below.
    - Open the project in the Dev Container (see details [here](docs/devcontainer.md)).
    - **Alternatively**.
-You can export the environment variables in the bash terminal after opening the Dev Container or if not using a Dev Contaienr.
+You can export the environment variables in the bash terminal after opening the Dev Container or if not using a Dev Container.
 For example: `export DEPLOYMENT_ID="xxxxx"`.

     -Set the following environment variables:
       - **AZURE_LOCATION** - Azure location to deploy resources. *Default*: default azure location.